📒

 224

-Some workstations have more than one counters.
-For instance, Pharmacy has a total of 4 counters, at which tasks 4, 9, 10, 12 are carried out.
+Some workstations have more than one counter.
+For instance, the pharmacy has a total of 4 counters, at which tasks 4, 9, 10, 12 are carried out (incidentally, task 11, pharmacy billing, is not carried out at a pharmacy counter).
 In contrast, the X-ray workstation has a single counter.